greenthegarden/homelab/README.md

 - [How to start your HomeLab journey?][youtube_homelabjourney]

+- MORE TO COME!!

 [youtube_homelabjourney]: https://www.youtube.com/watch?v=3-Nm15utD3g

 In addition, information about setting up a Homelab include:

 - [Top 5 Mistakes HomeLabs Make (watch before you start)][youtube_mistakeshomelab]

+- MORE TO COME!!

 [youtube_mistakeshomelab]: https://www.youtube.com/watch?v=8B1Kp_ylUSY